 Plying his trade in Hull FC’s most successful ever era, David Topliss or ‘Toppo’ was a key component of Arthur Bunting’s Black and White army.

 For years and years Topliss had toyed and tormented Hull and on arrival in 1981 there were questions that his best days were supposedly behind him.
-Doubters, mainly coming from gritted teeth in the Trinity area, couldn’t have been more wrong, as the Wakefield-born stand-off, who had spent 13 years at his hometown club, matured like a fine cheese or wine, and not like a bad curry like others before him.
-Back then rumours of comings and goings, as they are today, were everywhere and given the Airlie Birds’ status as one of the games emerging clubs Hull were linked with anyone half decent that was or became available, and make no mistake Topliss was a great player.
+Doubters, mainly coming from gritted teeth in the Trinity area, couldn’t have been more wrong, as the Wakefield-born stand-off, who had spent 13 years at his hometown club, matured like a fine wine.
+Back then rumours of comings and goings, as they are today, were everywhere and given the Airlie Birds’ status as one of the games emerging clubs, they were linked with anyone half decent that was or became available, and make no mistake Topliss fell right into that category.

-Due to the nature of that replay, the Lance Todd Trophy had already gone to Eddie Cunningham in the Wembley final, but luckily it was an award Topliss had already won whilst at Wakefield in 1979 – a rare case of a player on the beaten side winning the award, but then again Hull’s Tommy Harris managed it in 1960.
+Due to the nature of that replay, the Lance Todd Trophy had already gone to Eddie Cunningham in the Wembley final, but luckily it was an award Topliss had already won whilst at Wakefield in 1979 – a rare case of a player on the beaten side winning the award, but then again Hull’s Tommy Harris managed it in 1960 in defeat to who else but Topliss’ former club Wakefield.
 Though as captain, Toppo had received the Cup in the replay from Neil McFarlene the minister for sport and said, “I’ve devoted my whole life to Rugby League and this is the happiest moment I have ever had.”
-For all Hull fans in attendance at Elland Road, and up until the first win at Wembley in 2016, it was too.
+For all Hull fans in attendance that night at Elland Road, and arguably right up until the first win at Wembley in 2016, it was too.

 Despite advancing into his 30s, Topliss somehow managed to cling onto his pace, and that made him a more than respectable try-scorer, notching up 56 tries for Hull in 120 appearances.
 He scored a staggering 195 tries at Wakefield in 418 appearances, and finished his career, after a stint with Oldham, with a grand total of 270 tries in 617 appearances.
 He was a sensational talent.